ra101/forked_pdb/README.md

 # FPDb: A Forkable Python Debugger

-A wrapper on python-pdb to debug forked child processes (multi-threaded and multi-processing code).
+A wrapper on python-pdb to debug forked child processes as well (multi-threaded and multi-processing code).

 ### Installation